craftercms/docs/source/system-administrators/studio/publishing-blacklist.rst

    |

-Items in the publishing blacklist will not be published but will instead be marked as published and logged in the tomcat log, why the item was not published.
+Items in the publishing blacklist will not be published but will instead be marked as published and logged (debug level) in the tomcat log, why the item was not published.

    .. code-block:: text